Justin Fields Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- He also has 420 rushing yards on 72 carries (with two touchdowns), averaging 28.0 yards per game.
+- He's tacked on 420 rushing yards on 72 carries and two rushing touchdowns, averaging 28.0 yards per game.

-- The Bears have thrown the football in 52.0% of their plays from scrimmage this year while staying on the ground 48.0% of the time.
-This offensive attack ranks 28th in the NFL in points scored.
+- The Bears, who rank 28th in the NFL in points scored, have attempted a pass 52.0% of the time while running the football 48.0% of the time.

-- Fields accounts for 25.2% of his team's red zone plays, with 31 of his 270 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Fields' matchup with the Giants.